tavareshugo/r-intro-tidyverse-gapminder/_episodes/03-data_vis_ggplot2.md

 > ## Exercise
 >
-> Modify the following code so that the point size is defined by the population size
+> Modify the following code so that the point size is defined by the population size.
-> (use either `population_male` or `population_female` variables for this).
-The size
-> should be on a log scale.
+> The size should be on a log scale.
 >
 >
 > ~~~